Skip to main content

 Run the application

-Run the application to generate traces:
+Run this command to generate traces:

 node --require './tracer.js' <YOUR-APPLICATION-FILE-NAME>.js